Bechu Kurian Thomas: Career

 Bechu Kurian enrolled in 1992 and started practicing as a lawyer at Kottayam.
-He shifted to Ernakulam in 1995 and started practicing in various courts including Supreme Court of India, High Court of Kerala, National Company Law Appellate Tribunal, National Green Tribunal etc. He specialised in the fields of Constitutional law, Administrative law, Taxation laws, Corporate law, Arbitration, Environmental laws, Civil Law, Criminal law, and Maritime law.
-In 1997 he received British Council Chevening Scholarship and underwent study and training in English Commercial Law and Practice at the College of Law, York and at Hammond Suddards, London.
+He shifted to Ernakulam in 1995 and started practicing in various courts including the Supreme Court of India, the High Court of Kerala, National Company Law Appellate Tribunal, National Green Tribunal etc. He specialised in the fields of Constitutional law, Administrative law, Taxation laws, Corporate law, Arbitration, Environmental laws, Civil Law, Criminal law, and Maritime law.

+In 1997, he received British Council Chevening Scholarship and underwent study and training in English Commercial Law and Practice at the College of Law, York and at Hammonds Suddards, London.
 He started his office Bechu Kurian & Co at Ernakulam in 1998.
 He served as law reporter of Kerala Law Journal from 1997 to 2002.
-He served as standing counsel for Kerala University from 2014 to 2015.
-In 2015 he was designated as Senior Advocate by Kerala High Court.
-6 March 2020 he was appointed as additional judge of Kerala High Court and became permeant judge with effect from 28.05.2021.
+He served as standing counsel for the University of Kerala from 2014 to 2015.
+In 2015, he was designated as Senior Advocate by Kerala High Court.
+On 6 March 2020, he was appointed as an additional judge of Kerala High Court and became permanent judge with effect from 28 May 2021.

 Notable rulings

 Child sexual abuse laws in India

-In August 2022, bench of Justice Thomas, while hearing a bail plea in a sexual offence under Protection of Children from Sexual Offenses Act, 2012, expressing the concern and quoting Erin's Law, the first law passed in the United States requiring sexual abuse prevention education to be taught to students in school every year, issued guidelines and directions to the Government of Kerala and Central Board of Secondary Education to introduce a Prevention-Oriented Program on Sexual Abuse in the curriculum from the next academic year.
+In August 2022, bench of Justice Bechu Kurian, while hearing a bail plea in a sexual offence under Protection of Children from Sexual Offenses Act, 2012, expressing the concern and quoting Erin's Law, the first law passed in the United States requiring sexual abuse prevention education to be taught to students in school every year, issued guidelines and directions to the Government of Kerala and Central Board of Secondary Education to introduce a Prevention-Oriented Program on Sexual Abuse in the curriculum from the next academic year.